joba-1/Tasmoticz/README.md

 ## Installation

-1. Clone repository into your domoticz plugins folder
+1. Clone this repository into your domoticz plugins folder (or just put the *.py files in a Tasmoticz folder there)
 ```
 cd domoticz/plugins
 git clone https://github.com/joba-1/Tasmoticz.git
 ```
 2. Restart domoticz
-3. Go to "Hardware" page and add new item with type "Tasmoticz"
+3. Go to "Hardware" page and add new item with type "Tasmoticz" and activate it
+4. Make sure your devices have unique mqtt topics and can talk to the broker.
+The default topic 'sonoff' is ignored by this plugin so unconfigured devices are not picked up

+If you use an mqtt broker on the same host with standard port and standard tasmota firmware with standard configuration (with or without home assistant autodetection), that should be enough.

+## Optional Configuration

-4. Set your MQTT server address and port to plugin settings
+1. Set your MQTT broker name or ip address and port in the plugin settings if they differ from the default
+2. Set patterns of full topics of your tasmota devices tah should be picked up if they are not standard
+3. Set the friendly name of your tasmota device.
+It will be picked up and used as device name in domoticz if you have left the generated name untouched.
+The standard friendly name 'Sonoff' will be ignored.

 Once plugin receives any MQTT status message from Tasmota devices it will try to create an appropriate domoticz device.